mgoblin/rust_rest_example/docs/part1/rust_basics/day2/functions.md

 }
 ```

-And finally we should implement make_guess functions for square root and ln.
+And now we should implement make_guess functions for square root and ln.

 Square root implemenation is
 ```rust